 Spring is an exciting time to visit Switzerland.

 Because it’s the country’s true off-season, you can likely score good deals on flights and accommodation (which, considering the price of everything in Switzerland, could make or break your trip).
-You also won’t end up fighting the crowds, which introverts might find particularly refreshing.

 That said, Switzerland weather in March can still feel quite wintery, with highs around 6 degrees Celsius and lots of rainfall.
 It could easily dip into freezing territory at night.

 Because of the cooler temperatures, but longer daylight hours (daylight savings starts on the last Sunday in March), this is actually a great month to get your skiing in.
-The Alps are still snow-covered but there are fewer tourists.

 Still, if you visit right after Easter (which can fall at the end of March some years), you’ll find many cable cars are shut down until hiking season begins at the end of May.
-So if you have your heart set on the trails or scenic mountain top views, keep that in mind.

 Flower lovers are in for a real treat in April as the Morges Tulip Festival takes place on Lake Geneva throughout the month.

-If you’re travelling on a budget you will find the best deals during April, so check attraction websites carefully and see what’s open when you’ll be there.
+Just be sure to check attraction websites carefully and see what’s open when you’ll be there.
 And dress in layers!

 For slightly warmer and more predictable weather, the average Switzerland temperature in May hovers between 15 and 19 degrees Celsius.
-Warm enough to melt the snow and for you to get a glimpse of the under-appreciated narcissus blooms.

 And if you love cheese as much as I do, you can visit Gruyeres on the first Sunday of May for their annual Cheese Festival.
+It’s a real highlight of visiting Switzerland in spring!

 Summer in Switzerland